TheTexta/obsidian-main/Computer Science/Data Structures and Algorithms/abstract.md

 #comp250
+an ADT is more abstract than a data structure.
 ##### Classes
 abstract classes are classes you cannot create instances of and are used as templates for other classes. abstract classes can contain abstract *and* none abstract [[method|methods]]. (italics in UML indicates abstract type).
 ##### Methods